-If you suspect a child is playing with fire:
+If you suspect your child is playing with fire:

-- Act on the advice given in this leaflet, you could reduce the chances of a child starting a fire. - If you think the problem is serious or you feel you need help to deal with it then you can call, contact details can be found at the back of this booklet.
+- Act on the advice given in this leaflet, you could reduce the chances of your child starting a fire. - Consider you own actions and how they might influence the behaviour of the children and young people for whom you are responsible. - If you think the problem is serious or you feel you need help to deal with it then you can call the Fire Service, contact details can be found at the back of this booklet.